 Treatment for any mental health concern is not usually straightforward or brief.
 You may see your loved one experience setbacks as well as successes.
 Take good care of yourself so that you can be rested, comfortable, and available to offer appropriate support as needed.

-Why consider treatment for ODD at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for ODD at Belmont Behavioral Health System in Philadelphia, PA

 Oppositional defiant disorder may create a number of difficulties for an individual.
 A host of negative outcomes may arise in response to ODD behaviors.
 Without treatment, ODD will significantly impair the relationships and opportunities for the individual who struggles with this condition.
 The symptoms of this disorder make healthy friendships and healthy romantic relationships nearly impossible to maintain.
 It can also strongly affect one’s performance in the workplace, classroom, and community.
 Because of these problems, financial stability may be difficult, and the individual may miss out on opportunities that could enrich his or her life.

-While the effects of oppositional defiant disorder may lead to considerable stress, comprehensive treatment at Belmont Behavioral Hospital, a hospital for ODD treatment in Philadelphia, can help increase functionality and begin to bring peace to the lives of those who are affected by this disorder.
+While the effects of oppositional defiant disorder may lead to considerable stress, comprehensive treatment at Belmont Behavioral Health System, a hospital for ODD treatment in Philadelphia, can help increase functionality and begin to bring peace to the lives of those who are affected by this disorder.

-Types of ODD treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of ODD treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.